Overcoming Hindrances to Spiritual Growth: 11 Obstacles

 All the while, the idols in our hands are stopping us from experiencing the fulfillment we crave.
 We’re overlooking an important truth: The deeper you go with Jesus, the less you can carry with you.

 The deeper you go with Jesus, the less you can carry with you. #DeepFaith #FollowingJesus #Surrender Share on XI eventually turned away from the habits I held onto in that hayfield, but there’s always more to release.
-There’s always a deeper level.
-And if we’re going to go deeper, we can’t carry these comforts with us:
+Today, we’ll explore the idea of overcoming hindrances to spiritual growth by letting go of 11 stumbling blocks.

 Self-preservation leads us to protect ourselves from harm.
 We make sure we don’t get burned by others.
 We watch our backs and compete with others.
 Self-preservation leads us to defend ourselves at all costs.